llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 ```
 This allows the user to set the polynomial order of the volume fraction functions via `volume_fraction_order`, the sampling order for quadrature points within each element `quadrature_order`, and the `sampling_method` -- either using an `InOutOctree` over a discretized/linearized representation of the shape, or using an approach based on winding numbers.

 We also allow the user to specify a "background_material".
-When specified, a volume fraction field, initialized to 1 will be added.
+When specified, a corresponding volume fraction field will be generated and initialized to 1 everywhere.
 Users can incorporate this into their input with a special "geometry/format" of "none".

 > :information_source: This feature is more powerful than implied above.
-Our shaping application allows the user to supply an initial volume fraction field for each of the materials, which they can incorporate into their geometric setups using the `geometry/format: none` field.
+Our shaping application allows the user to supply an initial volume fraction field for any of the materials, e.g. via attributes for each element in the input mesh.

 <details>